2019 Stanley Cup Futures Odds

 Outside of the Bruins, Lightning, and Leafs, the Atlantic division is almost totally irrelevant in a discussion of potential Stanley Cup Favorites.
 The Panthers will be strong contenders for a playoff berth, but they’re infinitely closer to being first-round cannon fodder than they are to being legitimate contenders.

-- The Wings, Senators, Canadiens are all likely to finish bottom 5 in the entire NHL, and have virtually no shot at making the playoffs.
-They’ve got some painful years ahead in their respective rebuilds.
-The Sabres have seen their odds shorten in the early goings of the season, and many pundits predict them to be one of the most improved teams in the league this year.
-Jack Eichel’s got to break out sometime.
+- The Sabres have seen their odds shorten in the early goings of the season, and many pundits predict them to be one of the most improved teams in the league this year.
+Jack Eichel’s got to break out sometime, but a month into the season, Buffalo still looks to be mired in mediocrity.

 Team Stanley Cups Finals Appearances Last Championship Last Finals Appearance Toronto Maple Leafs 13 21 1967 1967 Boston Bruins 6 19 2011 2013 Tampa Bay Lightning 1 2 2004 2015 Detroit Red Wings 11 24 2008 2009 Montreal Canadiens 24 33 1993 1993